 What are the four key events that occur?

 a) The Kick Start – what got my story going

 b) The Back Story – what brought this story to this point

 c) The Climax – what is the big clash

 d) The Ending – what events get tied up

 The kick start and the back story are a great way to share the theme or the underlying conflict in your story.
-This is important as it gives the reader a sense of what is the main struggle the protagonist is dealing with.
-It tells where the protagonist was, where the protagonist is at now and where the protagonist wants to be.
+This is important as it gives the reader a sense of the main struggle that the protagonist is dealing with.
+It tells us where the protagonist was, where the protagonist is now, and where the protagonist wants to be.

-To tease the reader as to where the story is going use the climax and ending, ask yourself these questions:
+To tease the reader as to where the story is going, use the climax and ending and ask yourself these questions:

 Does the protagonist win?